TodePond/TodePondDotCom/wikiblogarden/blending/blending/readme.md

 > No more ideas.

 > I want to merge things together.
-I see these three concepts, and I see the same things in each of them.
+I see these concepts, and I see the same things in each of them.
 Sure there are differences.
 There always are.
 But I want to pull them closer together, and introduce people onto the same page.

 > what my website is about:
 >
-> > NO MORE IDEAS
+> > NO MORE IDEAS\
 > > WE HAVE ENOUGH
 >
 > (merge them instead)